 Faculty of Medicine,

-International Journal of Public Health Research (IJPHR) is a free and open access, peer-reviewed and referred international published by Department of Community Health, Universiti Kebangsaan Malaysia Medical Center.
+International Journal of Public Health Research (IJPHR) is a free and open access, peer-reviewed and referred international published by Department of Public Health Medicine, Faculty of Medicine, Universiti Kebangsaan Malaysia.

 The main purpose of the establishment of this journal is to act as a channel for the publication of research work in public health and global health undertaken at Universiti Kebangsaan Malaysia as well as other institutions within or outside the country.